-For this, we measured the spectrum of light emitted by the laser diode at different currents above the lasing threshold with an optical spectrum analyser based on a Michelson interferometer with a spectral resolution of 42 GHz (Bristol 771B-NIR).
-The laser diode emitted light into two distinct narrow spectral bands with a changing power ratio in a diode current range between 46.849.0 mA and 48.252.4 mA.
+For this, we measured the spectrum of light emitted by the laser diode at different currents above the lasing threshold with an optical spectrum analyser based on a Michelson interferometer with a spectral resolution of 2 GHz (Bristol 771B-NIR).
+The laser diode emitted light into two distinct narrow spectral bands with a changing power ratio in a diode current range between 49.0 mA and 52.4 mA.
 Outside this window, only one of the modes was present.
-Below 46.849.0 mA, the laser emission was centered around 779.88780.07 nm, above 48.252.4 mA around 780.15780.34 nm.
-(CK: Do we have some idea about the width, or can we claim an upper bound of the linewidth, , The linewidths of both chip modes are measured to be about 2 GHz suggesting that the spectral measurements were limited by the spectrometer?) spectral resolution of 2 GHz of the spectrum analyser.
+Below 49.0 mA, the laser emission was centered around 780.07 nm, above 52.4 mA around 780.34 nm, The linewidths of both chip modes are measured to be about 2 GHz suggesting that the spectral measurements were limited by the spectral resolution of 2 GHz of the spectrum analyser.